 Pubs and Cafes

-There are countless cafes and pubs in Brussels.
+There are countless cafes and bars located in Brussels.
 Cafe Roskam (Vlaamsesteenweg 9 Rue de Flandre) is one of the most famous for its live music, whereas the Monk bar (Sint Katelijnestraat 42, Rue Sainte Catherine) is the favored destination for snacks and local beers.
 Gin-lovers must not miss one of the best gin bars in the world named De Haus.
 For those more ambitious, eager for a local atmosphere and Japanese whiskeys, the recommendation is Le Tigre, which is a bit dark, but great for an evening drink.

 As in any popular European city, you can find whatever you your heart desires on your shopping ventures in Brussels.
 Second-hand shops are great, and on the last Saturday of every month you can grab yourself some real jems for only a few euros.
 The range of local fashion designers in the city, and Hunting and Collecting (17, Rue des Chartreux 1000 Brussels – Belgium) is a great mix of local and well-known world designers.
 Also, the Dansaert area is full of shops by local creators so you can enjoy (and shop) there as much as you like.